 Lamprey River Elementary School has classes in preschool through grade 4.
+Kindergarten thru 3rd grade

 Preschool: Our inclusionary, multi-age (3 and 4 year old) preschool program consists of two classrooms with half-day sessions.
 A waiting list for typically-developing students is maintained by the school office.
 Please contact the office if you would like your child to be placed on the waiting list.